 Where there is only one place available in the school the children will be considered together as one application.
-The school will be allowed to go above its admission number as necessary to admit all the children except in cases where infant class regulations prevent this from happening.
-If this happens we can only legally offer one place because the government's school admissions code makes no exception to the infant class size limit for siblings in the same year group.
+The school will admit all the children unless this would make the class too large and prejudice the education of the other children or when this would breach infant class size limits.
+If this happens, we can only legally offer one place because the government's school admissions code makes no exception to the infant class size limit for siblings in the same year group.
 We will offer the parent one place for one child and a different school for the other child or children.